buddhaman/AnymaEngine/Readme.md

 - Make a startup screen to start simulation with new persistent parameters.

 ### Done
+- More options for user.
+Spawn agents.
+- Make mutation_rate adjustable in gui.
+- Keep selection when moving camera around.
+- Organize interface.
 - Debug tools for memory arenas, check if clearing doesnt lead to problems.
 - Implement 2 memory arenas for lifetime management.
 - Make super simple brain.